yanzhudd/aaz-dev-tools/docs/pages/usage/customization.md

 ```

 ## How to show a secret property in the output?
-The hide of secret properties in output is by design, but we still support to show them through rewriting `_output` method:
+The hide of secret properties in output is by design, but we still support to display them through rewriting `_output` method:
 ```python
 def _output(self, *args, **kwargs):
     result = self.deserialize_output(self.ctx.vars.instance, client_flatten=True, secret_hidden=False)

     return result
 ```

+## How to elegantly remove the generated codes?
+We can achieve that on the CLI page, check [the details](https://azure.github.io/aaz-dev-tools/pages/usage/cli-generator/#remove-commands).
+Some [other documents](https://azure.github.io/aaz-dev-tools/pages/usage/cli-generator/#pick-commands) are also helpful to understand the interation logic of codegen UI.

+## Is _null_ automatically ignored in the output of the codegen commands?
+Yes, it's by design, and we need to be consistent with the definition in the OpenAPI specification.